Showing posts with label stranded asset. Show all posts

 Death of a Whale

-When the mouse died, there was a sort of pity;
+When the mouse died, there was a sort

 The tiny, delicate creature made for grief.